mehditr/QuantWorld/content/post/2023-01-03-statistical-inference/index.md

 ---

 The goal of ***Explanatory Data Analysis*** is to extract some information and knowledge about dataset and its components especially before going through a deep data analysis or machine learning parts.
-One the primary steps in this way is, ***Statistical Inference*** that leads us to discuss and create the meaningful questions about the variables.
+One of the primary steps in this way is, ***Statistical Inference*** that leads us to discuss and create the meaningful questions about the variables.

-This is the fact that machine learning helps scientists to create a prediction models (in supervised learning ) and decsribe the data structure and finding specific patterns (in unsupervised learning), however, it is invetible that machine learning tells us nothing about parameter estimation or and specific answers for some univariate analysis.
+This is the fact that machine learning helps scientists to create a prediction models (in supervised learning ), describes the data structure and finds specific patterns (in unsupervised learning).
+However, it is inevitable that machine learning tells us nothing about parameter estimation and specific answers for some univariate analysis.
-As statistics is vital steps for data modeling and machine learning also, many scientists are trying to find some relations in univariate analysis.
-Fore instance it important for them to know is ***Education*** statistically a relevant variable to explain the default rate?
+As a vital step for data modeling and machine learning, many scientists are trying to find some relations in univariate analysis.
+Fore instance it is important for them to know is ***Education*** statistically a relevant variable to explain the default rate?
 Such questions lead us to create ***hypothesis testing*** examination to find out significant variables in the univariate analysis.

-In the recent post about [Credit Approval](https://quantworld.netlify.app/post/credit-card-approval/), I intended to explain more about machine learning techniques and tuning the hyperparameters and also some ***EDA*** at the first of the post, but now I would like to consider some hypothesis testing about the credit approval dataset and see how we can extract some informative knowledge variables, specially when the variables are skewed.
+In the recent post about [Credit Approval](https://quantworld.netlify.app/post/credit-card-approval/), I have intended to explain more about machine learning techniques and tuning the hyperparameters and also some ***EDA*** at the first of the post, but now I would like to consider some hypothesis testing about the credit approval dataset and see how we can extract some informative knowledge variables, specially when the variables are skewed.
 This might happen more in unbalanced dataset.

 ```python